Siapas-Laboratory/pyBehavior/README.md

 Note if any eventstring handler is configured, the GUI will use it by default whenever it logs anything.
 To disable this behavior set the `raise_event_line` keyword argument to False when calling self.log.

 ## Creating a New Protocol
 Like many other behavioral control frameworks, pyBehavior operates on the formalization of behavioral protocols as [fine state machines](https://en.wikipedia.org/wiki/Finite-state_machine).
 As a result when developing a protocol you will first need to think about how to cast your task as a finite state machine.
 Each protocol should be defined in it's own python file in the protocols sub-directory of the associated setup.
 These files should contain within them the definition of a class with the same name as the file.
 This class must be a sub-class of the Protocol class defined in pyBehavior.protocols.
 The Protocol class, importantly,is simply an abstract version of the StateMachine class from python-statemachine library (for details see the [python-statemachine documentation](https://python-statemachine.readthedocs.io/en/latest/readme.html)).
-The only difference between the StateMachine class and Protocol is that subclasses of Protocol must define a handle_input method.
+The main difference between the StateMachine class and Protocol is that subclasses of Protocol must define a handle_input method.
 This is critical because handle_input functions as a common method to all Protocols that the setup GUI expects and calls whenever inputs are received in order to perform actions through the state machine.
 As such, handle_input must define the logic of what actions should be called depending on the provided input (see [Registering State Machine Inputs](#registering-state-machine-inputs)). handle_input should take as input one argument which will be a dictionary with the fields 'type', 'metadata', and 'data'.
 As described above, inputs can be identified by the 'type' field.
 As a result, your handle_inputs method will generally have the following structure:

 ```
 def handle_inputs(self, data):